The Books of the Named: Ratha and Thistle-chaser (1990)

 Thistle-chaser, the daughter of the Named clan leader, Ratha, has no recollection of her past or true name.
 Due to this, she lives alone on a coastline, befriending the that reside there, and goes by 'Newt'.
 In her dreams, a creature she knows as the Dreambiter, which bites her foreleg, often makes her go into seizures and fits of panic.
 A clan cat, Thakur comes across Thistle-chaser while searching for water.
 He befriends her and starts having her swim in a lagoon which acts as therapy for her shriveled leg.
-When he reports of the water and seamares that live there, Ratha decides to move the clan and their livestock to the coast, going as far as to capture the seamares.
+When he reports of the water and seamares (desmostylians) that live there, Ratha decides to move the clan and their livestock to the coast, going as far as to capture the seamares.
 Thistle-chaser is upset by this and frees them, making Ratha, who refuses to believe that Thistle-chaser is her daughter, order the clan to attack Thistle-chaser if she tries anything like it again.

 Thistle-chaser eventually learns that Ratha is her mother and speculates that the Dreambiter will be destroyed if Ratha was killed.
 Ratha bit Thistle-chaser when she was young, which was the cause of the Dreambiter.
 Thistle-chaser decides to attack Ratha and the two get into a fight.
 When Ratha gets her foot stuck between two rocks, Mishanti, an Unnamed cub which Ratha was going to abandon, gets caught in the fray and tries to defend Ratha.
 In her fury, Thistle-chaser goes after him, only to be stopped by Ratha, who calls her names and brings her back to reality.
 Thakur and Fessran, another clan cat, arrive soon and together with Thistle-chaser bring Ratha and Mishanti to safety.
 Through these events, Ratha is able to admit that Thistle-chaser is her daughter and Thistle-chaser is able to forgive her mother.
 Mishanti, being an orphan and lacking any proof that he is sentient, is taken in by Thistle-chaser who will raise him and bring out his hidden sentience.